 1. Why doesn’t it taste very good?
 BLEND IT!
 It is seriously so much better when blended compared to just stirring it in with a spoon.
 I would also tell you to make sure you’re using quality butter.
 Using cheap butter or a butter substitute makes a world of a difference.
 It definitely tastes better when it’s made with unsalted, grass-fed butter.
 The Kerrygold brand I mentioned produces excellent high quality butter and can be bought in bulk at places like Sam’s Club and Costco.
 And make sure it’s unsalted!
 Unless you’re one of those salted caramel latte fans, then you might like it salted, but I definitely don’t. :)

 2. How much butter should I add?
-I usually add 2 Tablespoons of butter to my coffee, or for instance, when I was at a wedding dinner I added 4 of these pats of butter (they are each 1/2 T).
+I usually add 2 Tablespoons of butter to my 8 ounce mug of coffee, or for instance, when I was at a wedding dinner I added 4 of these pats of butter (they are each 1/2 T).
 (Of course, these are not my first choice for butter, but since it’s not always available, I’m okay with working with what is [although, sometimes I DO bring my own butter!
 A lot of us did this on the Low Carb Cruise.
 Did you know that butter doesn’t have to be refrigerated?])

 3. What do you order at a coffee shop?
 When I’m at a coffee shop, I usually order coffee and ask for the heavy whipping cream.
 (They keep it stored in the little refrigerator behind the counter because most customers are content with the half and half that is at the DIY bar next to the skim milk and sugar.)
 Or, feel free to bring your own butter and add it to the coffee yourself.
 Just remember that stirring doesn’t quite give it the same effect as blending, which is optimal.